-These requirements must flow down to all sub-awards, all contracts, subcontracts, and purchase orders for work performed under the proposed project, except where the prime recipient is a for-profit entity.
-Based on guidance from the Office of Management and Budget (OMB), the Buy America requirements of the BIL do not apply to DOE projects in which the prime recipient is a for-profit entity; the requirements only apply to projects whose prime recipient is a State, local government, Indian tribe, Institution of Higher Education, or nonprofit organization.
+These requirements must extend to all sub-awards, all contracts, subcontracts and purchase orders for work performed under the proposed project, except where the prime recipient is a for-profit entity.
+According to OMB guidance f the BIL Buy America requirements do not apply to DOE projects in which the prime recipient is a for-profit entity; the requirements apply only to projects whose prime recipient is a state or local government, American Indian tribe, institution of higher education, or non-profit organization.